SoftBank’s China strategy wobbles as key bets disappoint

-HONG KONG/BEIJING (Reuters) - For SoftBank Group Inc, financial technology firm OneConnect’s IPO should have been a vindication of an aggressive China investing strategy.
+HONG KONG/BEIJING (Reuters) - For SoftBank Group Inc (9984.T), financial technology firm OneConnect’s IPO should have been a vindication of an aggressive China investing strategy.

-Instead, embarrassed bankers had to slash the offering size and cut its price as investors baulked at a business model seen too reliant on majority owner Ping An Insurance.
-The IPO valued OneConnect at $3.7 billion, about half its worth last year when SoftBank’s Vision Fund invested $100 million, and its stock was down slightly in its debut on Friday.
+Instead, embarrassed bankers had to slash the offering size and cut its price as investors baulked at a business model seen too reliant on majority owner Ping An Insurance (601318.SS).
+The IPO valued OneConnect at $3.7 billion, about half its worth last year when SoftBank’s Vision Fund invested $100 million, and its stock finished flat in its debut on Friday.

-In ZhongAn Online P&C Insurance Co Ltd’s 2017 IPO, for example, SoftBank ploughed in $550 million as a cornerstone investor.
-But the deal was seen by some investors as way overvalued and now trades at about half its IPO price.
+In ZhongAn Online P&C Insurance Co Ltd’s (6060.HK) 2017 IPO, for example, SoftBank ploughed in $550 million as a cornerstone investor.
+But the deal was seen by some investors as way over-valued and now trades at about half its IPO price.

 Its unlisted portfolio has also had problems.
 The Vision Fund in February invested $1.5 billion in Guazi.com, valuing the second-hand car dealing platform at more than $9 billion.